t00n/DiscoveryTripToMusic/readme.md

 # Explanation

-For the moment, our code obtains a Mean Absolute Percentage Error of 0.33 using the most optimal features.
-We have a script to find the optimal features which tries every possible combination and finds the one that minimizes the Mean Absolute Percentage Error using a 5-fold cross validation (using the same data as the perl script).
+The goal of this project is to predict Performer, Instrument, Style, Year and Tempo in jazz songs from the Jazzomat Research Project (http://jazzomat.hfm-weimar.de/dbformat/dbcontent.html).
-The algorithm used are a linear SVC (from scikit-learn) for multiclass classification (Performer, Instrument, Style) and a linear regression SVC (from scikit-learn) for linear regression (Year and Tempo). we also added the mfcc features and do an optimization for multiclass classification.
+The algorithm used are a linear SVC (from scikit-learn) for multiclass classification (Performer, Instrument, Style) and a regression SVM (from scikit-learn) for regression (Year and Tempo).
+We use several features extracted from the midi files of the song such as minimum and maximum pitches, average silence duration, note duration and average density of note phrases.
+We also use the mfcc features and do an optimization for multiclass classification.
-The next step will be to find a custom feature representation and maybe write our own implementation of SVC.

 # Installation